Sterling rises to 2-week high versus dollar

-LONDON Nov 23 Sterling rose to a two-week high against the dollar on Friday, lifted by the euro's broad gains versus the U.S. currency on hopes Greece's lenders were nearing a deal on aid.
+LONDON Nov 1 Sterling rose to a two-week high against the dollar on Thursday, after better-than-expected UK housing data helped trigger stop loss buy orders.

-The pound rose 0.3 percent to $1.5987, its highest since Nov.
-9. But traders said it could struggle to breach $1.60, with offers, reportedly from Asian central banks, just below that level.
-(Reporting by Jessica Mortimer)
+The pound rose 0.2 percent on the day to $1.6160, its strongest since Oct.
+18, with traders saying it extended gains after stops were triggered on the break above $1.6145.

+Data earlier from mortgage lender Nationwide showed British house prices rose faster than expected in October.

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv